Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Voronoi and Delaunay Cells of Varieties and Their Limits

 \end{definition}

 An \emph{$\epsilon$-approximation} of a real algebraic variety $X$ is a discrete subset $A_\epsilon \subset X$ such that for all $y\in X$ there exists an $x \in A_\epsilon$ so that $d(y,x) \leq \epsilon$.
-By definition, when $X$ is compact a sequence of $\epsilon$-approximations is Hausdorff convergent to $X$, and for all $X$, a sequence of $\epsilon$-approximations is Wijsman convergent to $X$.
+By definition, when $X$ is compact a sequence of $\epsilon$-approximations as $\epsilon$ approaches 0 is Hausdorff convergent to $X$.
+For all $X$, a sequence of $\epsilon$-approximations as $\epsilon$ approaches 0 is Wijsman convergent to $X$.
 We use Wijsman convergence as a variation of Hausdorff convergence which is well suited for unbounded sets.
 Delaunay cells are always compact, while Voronoi cells may be unbounded.

 We now study convergence of Delaunay cells of $X$, and introduce a condition on real algebraic varieties which ensures that the Delaunay cells are simplices.